 “Repairing Puerto Rico’s power grid could cost upward of $5 billion.
 However, according to David Yeh, a Managing Director at Capitol Hill and a Senior Advisor to Opus One Solutions, a game-changing grid modernization software company, “the big opportunity is not to rebuild but to build better- using today’s best technologies and practices, not the 20th century’s.
 This means resilient, distributed, and low carbon infrastructure including microgrids for critical infrastructure such as water treatment plants and hospitals.

-Puerto Rico critically needs to modernize its electric grid, as does the rest of the United States.
+The need is imminent to modernize the electric grid throughout Puerto Rico and the rest of the United States.
 Access to clean energy not only delivers reduced carbon emissions and strong environmental benefits, it also creates more resilient cities and strong social impacts, with those in low-income and rural communities typically the last to regain power after disasters of this magnitude.

 Distributed energy services, software companies, and finance companies offer strong growth stage investment opportunities for smaller scale impact investors looking to create both environmental and social impact.
 Software services engaged in innovating the electric grid are a better fit for family offices looking to break into the field.
 Many of these companies produce useful analytics that will ultimately shape the field of energy storage and use, as utility companies are often unaware of where energy is being used within its own grid.
 We also see an opportunity for increased social impact through financing the implementation of microgrid technologies, as marginalized and rural communities are often the last to receive the needed resources and regain electricity after natural disasters.
 It is more economically feasible to build a microgrid for a small Puerto Rican hillside village of 30-40 households than to begin these endeavors on a larger scale.